Snoozeds/DankRPG/README.md

 DankRPG is a Discord Economy and RPG bot that was originally written in [BDFD](https://botdesignerdiscord.com/), then [aoi.js](https://aoi.js.org) and now finally [discord.js](https://discord.js.org).
 It offers a lot of rpg/economy features, and is constantly being updated.
 It is also open source, so you can learn from this repository, or even use it as a base for your own bot.

+## License
 Code in this Github repository falls under the [Apache 2.0 License](https://choosealicense.com/licenses/apache-2.0/).
 Some emotes used by DankRPG are not within this repository, and are instead from [Pixeltier](https://pixeltier.itch.io/pixeltiers-16x16-rpg-icon-pack).

 ## New features of the rewrite: